ByteGrad/Professional-CSS-Course/readme.md

 # Professional CSS Course -- [See course here](https://bytegrad.com/courses/professional-css)

-**Important: my new React & Next.js course is almost released and will only be available on https://ByteGrad.com - Make sure you're subscribed to the email newsletter to be notified & get a launch discount: https://email.bytegrad.com**
+**Important: my new React & Next.js course is almost released and will only be available on https://ByteGrad.com - Make sure you're subscribed to the email newsletter to be notified: https://email.bytegrad.com**

 You can find the final code for each video in the project folders here.
 Use that if you get stuck.
 There is also a bugs file, a slides file and a readme file (you're reading it right now).